arcology-network/devnet/op/sdk/README.md

-# SDK User Guide
+# Testing L1-L2 Interactions

-This guide explores testing the interaction between L1 and L2 networks using the SDK's op bridge, focusing on "deposit" and "withdraw" transactions.
+This guide explores testing the interaction between L1 and L2 networks using the OP bridge, focusing on "deposit" and "withdraw" transactions.
 In addition, This documentation details deploying a "greet" contract on both L1 and L2 and outlines the process for cross-chain data transfer through these greetings.
 Here's how it works:

 Deposit (L1 to L2):